 Elder Law attorney Barry D. Siegel watched a family member suffer because she was unaware of the tools available for Long-Term Care Planning.
 Today, he strives to ensure each of his clients is financially prepared for the road ahead.
 Call us by clicking below and schedule a free consultation.

 A major part of long-term care planning is qualifying for government benefits.
 Even if you live modestly, however, qualifying can be difficult because the sum of your assets must fall at or below a certain — often very low — threshold.

 Failing to plan for long-term care causes many people to spend down their assets until they meet the requirements for government benefits.
 However, through advanced planning under the guidance of an experienced attorney, it may be possible to reorganize your assets in a way that helps you meet the criteria to qualify for benefits.
-Lawyer Barry D. Siegel has almost 20 years of experience helping people with:
+Lawyer Barry D. Siegel has over 20 years of experience helping people with: